Finding a Supervisor

 tom_chau_with_students

 Identifying your graduate study supervisor is critical for deciding on your course of study and structuring the Letter of Intent required for application.
-All students (domestic and international) MUST have a confirmation, in writing, of their RSI graduate supervisor, prior to finalizing the RSI admission documentation.
-A template for this letter is available HERE.
+All students (domestic and international) are recommended to identify their RSI graduate supervisor, prior to finalizing the RSI admission documentation.
+However, if a supervisor is not found, the students are encouraged to apply and may seek help of RSI graduate coordinators in identifying a supervisor.

 How to Find a Supervisor:

 Choose a field of research that is of interest to you.
-Contact potential supervisors whose work interests you.
-Student and supervisor should discuss an appropriate research project, funding strategies, and review the general terms of supervision when considering an association.
-The input of the potential supervisor will shape the student’s application.
-The supervisor is required to provide a letter of supervisory support.
+Contact potential supervisors whose work aligns with your interests.
+Student and supervisor typically meet to discuss their interest and identify a potential research project, funding strategies, and expectations.
+The input of the potential supervisor can shape the student’s application.
+If identified, the supervisor is strongly encouraged to provide a letter of supervisory support to enhance chances for admission.

 When Talking to a Potential Supervisor: